Biking The Stowe Recreation Path in Vermont

 1. Stowe Sweets

-Stowe Sweets is Stowe’s best ice cream shop and it’s located right in the village at the eastern start/end of the Stowe Bike Path.
+Stowe Sweets is Stowe’s best ice cream shop and it’s located right in the village at the start of the Stowe Recreation Path.
 They serve handmade ice cream in a dozen different flavors (my fave is the sea salt truffle) as well as creemees (Vermont soft-serve), milkshakes, sundaes, and more.

 2. Piecasso Pizzaria & Lounge